fivetran/dbt_servicenow/models/docs.md

 {% enddocs %}

 {% docs problem_value %}
-The unique identifier or name associated with the problem record linked to the issue.
+The unique identifier or name associated with the problem linked to the record.
 {% enddocs %}

 {% docs started_at %}